Welsh people: Religion

 The Sabbatarian temperance movement was also historically strong among the Welsh; the sale of alcohol was prohibited on Sundays in Wales by the Sunday Closing (Wales) Act 1881 – the first legislation specifically issued for Wales since the Middle Ages.
 From the early 1960s, local council areas were permitted to hold referendums every seven years to determine whether they should be "wet" or "dry" on Sundays: most of the industrialised areas in the east and south went "wet" immediately, and by the 1980s the last district, Dwyfor in the northwest, went wet; since then there have been no more Sunday-closing referendums.

-Despite Christianity dominating Wales, Celtic traditions persisted, It was custom for an officiant to walk in front of the coffin with a horse's skull, this tradition was still observed by Welsh peasants up until the 19th century, which may be linked with the Mari Lwyd tradition.
+Despite Christianity dominating Wales, more ancient traditions persisted.
+In 1874 it was reported as common for an officiant to walk in front of the coffin with a horse's skull, which may be a tradition linked with the Mari Lwyd tradition.

-In an article from 1874, it reads; "In the funerals of Welsh peasants it is common even now to carry a horse's skull in front of the coffin.".